chocolateboy/autobox/README.md

 1;
 ```

-Note that `trim` is defined in an auxiliary class rather than in `String::Trim` itself to prevent
+Note that `trim` is defined in an auxiliary class rather than in String::Trim itself to prevent
-`String::Trim`'s own methods (i.e. the methods it inherits from `autobox`) being exposed to `STRING` types.
+String::Trim's own methods (i.e. the methods it inherits from autobox) being exposed to `STRING` types.

 This module can now be used without a `use autobox` statement to enable the `trim` method in the current
 lexical scope e.g.: